hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/12_automating_workflow.md

 ### Writing the automation script!

 We will start writing the script on our laptops using a simple text editor like Sublime Text or Notepad++.
-Let's being with the shebang line and a `cd` command so that our results are all written on `/n/scratch/`.
+Let's begin with the shebang line and a `cd` command so that our results are all written on `/n/scratch/`.

 ```bash
 #!/bin/bash/